François Lonseny Fall: Career in diplomacy

 In May 2005, United Nations Secretary-General Kofi Annan appointed Fall to be his Special Representative for Somalia.
 In that capacity, Fall also assumed charge of the UN's Political Office for Somalia (UNPOS), located in Nairobi, Kenya.
 From the date of his appointment through mid-2005, Fall's principal task was to persuade and assist rival Somali warlords to lay down their weapons, resolve their differences, and restore national government to a country that had not had one since 1992.
-On 21 February 2017, he was appointed Special Representative for Central Africa and Head of the United Nations Regional Office for Central Africa (UNOCA) by Secretary-General António Guterres, after serving in that capacity as Acting Special Representative since November 2016.
+On February 21, 2017, he was appointed Special Representative for Central Africa and Head of the United Nations Regional Office for Central Africa (UNOCA) by Secretary-General António Guterres, after serving in that capacity as Acting Special Representative since November 2016.

 Lonseny Fall was a minor candidate in the first round of the 2010 presidential election.
 He then supported Alpha Condé in the second round.
-Condé won in the second round; shortly after he was sworn in as president, he appointed Lonseny Fall as Secretary-General of the Presidency on 23 December 2010.
-Lonseny Fall served in that post for nearly two years; he was then appointed to the government as Minister of State for Foreign Affairs and Guineans Abroad on 5 October 2012.
+Condé won in the second round; shortly after he was sworn in as president, he appointed Lonseny Fall as Secretary-General of the Presidency on December 23, 2010.
+Lonseny Fall served in that post for nearly two years; he was then appointed to the government as Minister of State for Foreign Affairs and Guineans Abroad on October 5, 2012.

 Fall was dismissed from the government in early 2016, but he remained involved in regional diplomacy through other roles.
 Beginning in January 2016, Fall served as Vice-Chairman of the Joint Monitoring and Evaluation Commission of the South Sudan Peace Agreement (JMEC), under the leadership of Chairman Festus Mogae.
-On 14 October 2016, United Nations Secretary-General Ban Ki-moon appointed him as his Acting Special Representative for Central Africa and Head of the United Nations Regional Office for Central Africa (UNOCA); he took up the post on 1 November.
+On October 14, 2016, United Nations Secretary-General Ban Ki-moon appointed him as his Acting Special Representative for Central Africa and Head of the United Nations Regional Office for Central Africa (UNOCA); he took up the post on November 1.

-In January 2022, Francois Lounceny Fall leaves his post as United Nations Special Representative for Central Africa.
+In January 2022, François Louncény Fall leaves his post as United Nations Special Representative for Central Africa.